atlassian/react-sweet-state/docs/basics/store.md

 const Store = createStore({ initialState, actions });
 ```

-Optionally you can add a `name` perperty to the `createStore` object above, for easier debugging in Redux Devtools.
+Optionally you can add a `name` property to the `createStore` object above, for easier debugging in Redux Devtools.

 ```js
 const Store = createStore({ initialState, actions, name: 'counter' });